Overv/VulkanTutorial/10_Multisampling.md

     ...
 ```

-Apart from the obvious change that tells both color and depth to use more samples, you'll notice an update to the `finalLayout` parameter for the color attachment.
-This is because a multisampled image is a fairly complex structure containing more information than a regular image.
-One of the consequences of this is that it cannot be processed by a sampler, so it cannot be drawn directly to the screen.
-For that reason, a multisampled image has to be translated (resolved) to a regular image before it can be used.
-This also applies to the depth buffer, so we need to define two additional attachments:
+You'll notice that we have changed the finalLayout from `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR` to `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL`.
+That's because multisampled images cannot be presented directly.
+We first need to resolve them to a regular image.
+The same requirement applies to the depth buffer.
+Therefore we will have two new attachments that are so-called resolve attachments:

 ```c++
     ...